RozanskiT/suppnet/README.md

     python suppnet.py [--segmentation] --path path_to_processing_results.all
 ```

-You can always remind you the typical usage by writing:
+You can always remind yourself the typical usage by writing:
 ```
 python suppnet.py --help
 ```